hejtmy/psu-midlife/readme.md

 df_paper <- fetch_data_paper()
 ```

-These data frames be processed and merged using the `merge-paper-online-data.R` script,
+These data frames be processed and merged using the `merge-german-online-data.R` and
-which outputs `df_all` dataframe.
-This can be saved and loaded next time `df_all` is
+`merge-paper-online-data.R` script, which outputs `df_all` dataframe.
-a semi edited file, basically just basic column renaming and class changes,
+`df_all` is a semi edited file, basically just basic column renaming and class changes,
 necessary to merge paper and online datasets.

 ```r